Will the abuse get better?

 Studies I looked at were also observing that stopping abuse is very phenomenological and multiple characteristics of both the abuser and the wife come in to play to influence outcomes.
 However, studies are also showing that wives are often a good predictor of whether their husband will stop or not.

 How Does it Affect Your Marriage?

 At the end of the day, all we can research and refer to are statistics.
 Your marriage is unique.
 You are unique.
 So is your husband.
 So these statistics are not determinative of the course of your marriage.

 Also, these statistics do not take into account the power of God working in your marriage.
 He has, and He can change hearts—yet, I do not know if he will change your husband’s.

 I was mulling over Biblical examples and trying to think of abusive men in the Bible.
 It’s not something I had thought of before.
-The only one who came to mind at first was Pharaoh: eventually God led his people out of Pharaoh’s grasp.
-And not before a lot of difficulty.
+The only one who came to mind at first was Pharaoh: eventually, God led his people out of Pharaoh’s grasp.
+And not before a lot of difficulties.
 But, that was God’s final solution: an exodus.
 That may be your final solution as well, I don’t know.

 In other cases, I don’t know how harsh or abusive the foreign kings were that led Israel captive towards the latter part of their Old Testament history.
 But: some of those kinds showed compassion and released the captives.
 In that case, God’s solution was to soften their hearts.

 How does this affect your marriage?
 Only time will tell.
 But God knows.
 And He cares deeply about what you are experiencing today in your marriage.

 Since January 2017 all of our bonus content has been available to our supporters.
 However, for this episode we have made a worksheet that gives you the essential information you need to find help when you’re in an abusive marriage.
 Ethically, there’s no way I am putting that behind a paywall!
 So this is also available on our Patreon page but it is available for free to everyone.